ozgurakan/devopsblog/source/_posts/2013-01-10-cooking-with-chef2.markdown

 	Environment: _default
 	Run List: role[startmeup]

 **Congratulations**!
 You just bootstrapped a Cloud Server with Chef.
-Stay tuned for future posts on Chef - this series isn’t over!
+Stay tuned for future posts on Chef - this series isn't over!